Niranjini-Kathiravan/status-probe-lite/README.md

 - Certificate-Based Authentication: instead of API key authentication, certificate-based authentication can also be implemented to have secure communication between agents and central server

 ## Note

-1. For convenience and simplicity, both the central server and the agent containers run inside the same Docker network.
-This avoids network configuration overhead while still demonstrating a multi-agent architecture, because the agent communicates with the server exactly the same way it would across real networks (public cloud, private subnets, or on-prem systems).

-2. SQLite is used for the challenge to keep setup simple.
+1. SQLite is used to keep setup simple.
 For production-scale deployments, this architecture can easily switch to PostgreSQL or any managed SQL database.

-## License

-This project was developed as part of an SAP interview development challenge.